CHAPTER ONE

 We gave him a card and then we took photos and as he left he said his name was Roman - the same as Dmytro's brother.

 I'd booked our hotel at the last minute on the train, taking the cheapest at the best star rating, I also liked the name 'Modern Art Hotel', then when we arrived, we discovered it was an old cinema building, with a piano theme.
-It had glass stairs in piano keys and piano decoration on the wall was images of Charlie Chaplin. 😂💓
+It had glass stairs in piano keys and piano decoration on the wall with images of Charlie Chaplin. 😂💓 I do love the unexpected which the universe throws our way.

 The lovely breakfast room had reproduction of Egon Shiele paintings and we tried Syrniki (a cheese pancake served with cream of dill sauce and smoked salmon) for the first time and I am hooked.